DioryMe/diory-browser-electron/docs/upgrade-packages.md

 1. Check the Node version of the Electron from [stable releases page](https://www.electronjs.org/releases/stable)
 1. Change that version to `Dockerfile`, e.g. `FROM node:12.13`
-2. Change that version for all the Github Actions
+2. Change that version for all the Github Actions (search all & replace)
 1. Yarn is updated as a part of the Docker image.
   * Docker image's Dockerfile and YARN_VERSION from [Docker hub](https://hub.docker.com/_/node/) by selecting the version